samarv/Sprint-Challenge--Data-Structures-Algorithms/data_structures/Data_Structures_Answers.md

 Add your answers to the questions below.
+B = is branching factor - 2 here?
+D is depth of the tree

 1. What is the runtime complexity of your `depth_first_for_each` method?
+O(B^d)

 2. What is the space complexity of your `depth_first_for_each` function?
+O(Bd) B = is branching factor - 2 here?
+D is depth of the tree

 3. What is the runtime complexity of your `breadth_first_for_each` method?
+O (B^d)

 4. What is the space complexity of your `breadth_first_for_each` method?
+O (B^d)

 5. What is the runtime complexity of your `heapsort` function?
+O (n logn)

 6. What is the space complexity of the `heapsort` function?
 Recall that your implementation should return a new array with the sorted data.
 What would be the space complexity if your function instead altered the input array?
+O(1)